exceptionless/Exceptionless.Net/src/Exceptionless/readme.txt

 By default the Exceptionless Client will report all available metadata including potential PII data.
 You can fine tune the collection of information via Data Exclusions or turning off collection completely.

-Please visit the wiki https://github.com/exceptionless/Exceptionless.Net/wiki/Configuration#general-data-protection-regulation for detailed information on how to configure the client to meet your requirements.
+Please visit the documentation https://exceptionless.com/docs/clients/dotnet/private-information/ for detailed information on how to configure the client to meet your requirements.

 -------------------------------------